alpha-08/flow-duration-feat-analysis-CICIDS2019/README.md

 - **Observed log‑mean difference:** ~ 0.10 → corresponds to ~10% higher average Flow Duration for DDoS flows compared to benign flows.
 - **Empirical p-value (one-sided):** ~ 0.20% (permutation test with many random shuffles) — extremely unlikely under the null.
-- **Conclusion:** Flow Duration is a statistically significant and stable feature for distinguishing benign vs DDoS traffic — worthy of inclusion in detection / classification models.
+- **Conclusion:** The results indicate a statistically significant difference in Flow Duration between the analyzed benign and DDoS traffic.
+This suggests that Flow Duration may provide useful discriminatory information, although its predictive value should be evaluated alongside other features in a complete detection model.

 > **Note:** While statistical significance is clear, practical performance (e.g. detection accuracy, false positives) should be further evaluated in a full modeling pipeline.